metaborg/metaborg.github.io/content/howtos/development/troubleshooting.md

 is not shared from the host and is not known to Docker.
 ```

 Ensure the root of the path (`/var/folders` in this example) is shared in Docker for Mac.
-Go to Docker for Mac _Preferences_ ‣ _Resources_ ‣ _File Sharing_ and add the path to the list.
+Go to Docker for Mac `#!gui Preferences > Resources > File Sharing` and add the path to the list.
 The default list should contain:

 - `/Users`
 - `/Volumes`